 If you do, it’s probably not worth your time trying to change the other person’s mind.

-You Don’t Have to Completely Eliminate Your Accent to Be Understood
+You Don’t Have to Completely Eliminate Your Accent to Communicate Confidently

 In the end, whether or not you choose to work on your accent is up to you.